lorenzo-crippa/Intro_to_R/README.md

 # Intro_to_R
-Introduction to R (2020) - Essex Summer School in Social Science Data Analysis, University of Essex
+## Essex Summer School in Social Science Data Analysis, University of Essex
+## Introduction to R

 **Materials for the 2020 edition (first session)**